 Each term we invite your ideas for improvements or additions to the programme.
 At any time, if you have a thought or request you’d like to share, we’d love to hear from you.
 Use the contact form or email Emily or the training team to let us know what’s on your mind.

-If you’re a programme participant, the single most important way for you to support the programme is to complete the termly feedback, which allows us both to optimise the existing provision and to gather valuable evidence about problems and solutions within the sphere of graduate and early-career research, and to make an evidence-based case for the programme’s continuation.
+If you’re a programme participant, the single most important way for you to support the programme is to complete the termly feedback, which allows us to optimise the existing provision, to gather valuable evidence about problems and solutions within the sphere of graduate and early-career research, and to make an evidence-based case for the programme’s continuation.
 Thanks for contributing to our growing dataset!

 Comments on changes observed, and the mechanisms supporting it, from the termly programme feedback